Jason Kelce informs Philadelphia Eagles teammates he's retiring: reports

 The Eagles drafted Kelce in the sixth round of the 2011 NFL draft out of the University of Cincinnati.
 He went on to become a six-time All-Pro center and a seven-time Pro Bowler - he was named both in 2023.

-Throughout his career, Kelce cemented his status as a Philadelphia legend on and off.
-The Cleveland Heights, Ohio, native quickly adapted Philadelphia as his home and the city embraced him back - his 2018 rant during the Eagles' Super Bowl parade while dressed as a Mummer will forever be remembered as one of the most memorable speeches in Philly sports history.
+Throughout his career, Kelce cemented his status as a Philadelphia legend on and off the field.
+The Cleveland Heights, Ohio, native quickly adopted Philadelphia as his home and the city embraced him back.
+His 2018 rant during the Eagles' Super Bowl parade while dressed as a Mummer will forever be remembered as one of the most memorable speeches in Philly sports history.

 "You know, man, he's a legend in this city.
 Really in the league, I don't want to do a disservice to him and the things he's been able to do and overcome.
 His journey to where he is now didn't come easy.
 It's been a long, long time coming for him," Eagles quarterback Jalen Hurts said.
 "And every year since I've been here, it's been 'Want to come back?'
 But he knows.
 He knows how much I love and appreciate him.
 He knows how much I've learned from him.
 He'll forever have a special place in my heart."